Black hole spectroscopy of collapsing and merging neutron stars: MODE STABILITY AND STARTING TIME DEPENDENCE

-Fig.~\ref{fig:ModestabM38} shows the mode stability for the $M_\mathrm{tot}=3.8M_\odot$ BNS.
-Again, the fundamental mode amplitude and phase are stable, although the phase is quite off at the beginning of the $N=1$ ringdown model, which improves for the multi-mode models.
-However, at least for the first overtone, we can observe a semi-stable amplitude and phase for the first half of the starting time window.
+Figure~\ref{fig:ModestabM38} shows the mode stability for the $M_\mathrm{tot}=3.8M_\odot$ BNS.
+Again, the fundamental mode amplitude and phase are stable, although the phase is quite off at the beginning of the $N=1$ ringdown model, which improves for the multimode models.
+However, at least for the first overtone, we can observe a semistable amplitude and phase for the first half of the starting time window.
 Afterward, the amplitude and phase grow in value and at some point hit their respective bounds.
 So at least for the first half of the ringdown, we can claim that a first overtone might be physically present, which is not the case for the other two BNS cases.
 But when looking at $\delta\omega_R$ and $\delta\omega_I$, we observe deviations of $\sim10\%$ and $\gtrsim30\%$, respectively, which weakens the argument.
 On the other hand, the second overtone seems to be unstable over the entire range with wrong values for the frequency and damping time.
+These results are in agreement with the above discussion for our \texttt{Class I} model.
 Also, the phase of the fundamental mode and the first overtone should be phase anti-aligned by a factor of $\pi$, which is something we could at least observe for the $3.8M_\odot$ binary; see Fig.~\ref{fig:ModestabM38}.
 In Ref.~\cite{Volkel:2025jdx}, it was suggested, that the bias of inferred parameters should oscillate with the fundamental mode frequency.
 We found that this is indeed the case for some unmodeled effects when one considers the amplitude subtracted by the mean of its late-time value.\\